alixedi/fast-gov-uk/docs/design_system/index.rst

 Design System, but are commonly used in GOV.UK services e.g. **EmailInput** and other components in the **contrib** module.

-These components are organised into modules according to their type, for example:
+These components are organised into modules according to their type -

 .. toctree::
    :maxdepth: 1